 Since its inception, Facebook has become the social networking site of choice for students.
-Dr. Erik Mobrand, in "Facebook in Teaching and Learning," describes how the website has become an integral part of the "behind-the-scenes" educational experience.
-Instructors, he said, can take advantage of and use Facebook to take part in what he calls "the student space."
-Dr. Mobrand also shared his experiences with using Facebook over the past years in "Honours" modules, and suggested the following ideas for teachers:
+In a document written by Kiruthika Ragupathi in April 2011, titled "Facebook in Teaching and Learning by Dr Erik Mobrand," it presented the perspectives of Dr. Mobrand, an Assistant Professor of Political Science at the National University of Singapore regarding Facebook as "an integral part of the 'behind-the-scenes' educational experience."
+According to Dr. Mobrand, instructors could take advantage of and use Facebook to take part in what he called "the student space."
+Dr. Mobrand also shared his experiences with using Facebook in "Honours" modules over the past years and suggested the following ideas for you to get started:

 - Engage students in discussions.
 Dr. Mobrand shared that he assigned two students to lead a class discussion.
 These students posted relevant reading materials and described their discussion plan on Facebook.
 They then engaged fellow students in an online discussion before the actual class.
 Dr. Mobrand checked this Facebook discussion and brought over the discussion into the face-to-face (F2F) seminars.
 He awarded marks to students who participated in the online discussion. - Allow students to easily post and view video clips and pictures.
-Facebook allows posting and sharing information, including videos and pictures.
-He realized that students found these materials easy to relate to.
-They fostered student interactivity and encouraged posting student-generated content.
-Dr. Mobrand indicated his liking for a clean and simple interface that allowed easy sharing, as a large percentage of students got their materials with simple clicks within their spaces. - Bring the learning environment to students' social space.
-Dr. Mobrand stressed that Facebook increased accessibility and broke down false boundaries.
-As he moves from the academic space such as the Internet Virtual Learning Environment (IVLE) to the social space, the need for students to move back and forth between academic and social becomes less necessary.
-In the examples he showcased, he pointed out that most of his class discussions happened in the middle of the night.
-These broke down boundaries between the academic and social spaces and moved into the social space of students, which made it easy for him to capture their interest.
-As the students socialized in their space, they can come across interesting articles that they then immediately post for their classmates to read.
-Students can easily access Facebook via a mobile device so using the website in class allowed them to participate even while on the move.
-Dr. Mobrand felt that this would not happen if they were to post in academic spaces such as learning management systems (LMSs).
-This informality helped students express themselves better.
+Facebook allows posting and sharing of information, including videos and pictures.
+Dr. Mobrand realized that students found these materials easy to relate to.
+They fostered student interactivity and encouraged student-generated content.
+Dr. Mobrand indicated his liking for a clean and simple interface that allowed easy sharing, as a large percentage of students retrieved their materials with simple clicks within their spaces. - Bring the learning environment to students' social space.
+Dr. Mobrand stressed that Facebook increases accessibility and breaks down false boundaries.
+Moving learning from academic space such as the Internet Virtual Learning Environment (IVLE) to social space such as Facebook blurs the lines between what is academic and what is social for many students.
+In the examples he showcased, Dr. Mobrand pointed out that most of his class discussions are conducted in the middle of the night, emphasizing the fluidity between academic and social spaces, which has made it easier to capture students' attention and interest.
+On the part of students, they are encouraged to post interesting articles for their classmates to read.
+The ease with which they access Facebook via a mobile device also allows them to participate even while they are on the move.
+Dr. Mobrand feels that all these would not have been possible had he posted in academic spaces such as learning management systems (LMSs).
+This informality has helped students express themselves better.